 Monica was a recipient of the UAL Mead Fellowship with her project 'Forerunners' in 2014.

 Sculptor and printmaker James Rogers' work explores figuration in the realm of post digital, employing and hacking 3D printing methods to work with, iron, copper, bronze, and precious materials.
 James studied at Camberwell College of Arts and was awarded the UAL Mead Scholarship in 2015.

 James Hopkirk (5th - 9th May)

-James Hopkirk was a recipient of the UAL Mead Fellowship in 2017.
-James is a freelance writer and photographer and introduced his ongoing project South London Stories, offering an important a view of London that is rarely seen and voices that are too often ignored.
+James Hopkirk is a freelance writer and photographer and introduced his ongoing project South London Stories, offering an important a view of London that is rarely seen and voices that are too often ignored.
+James was a recipient of the UAL Mead Fellowship in 2017.